Secusaurus/evening-progressbar/README.md

 - Upload all files to your webserver (make sure you include `.htaccess`!)

 Arduino:
+- (tbd: required libraries)
-- In the first few lines, you need to configure all required parameters
+- Copy `config.h.example` to `config.h` and configure all your parameters
+- Build!